luischaparroc/printf/README.md

 ------------

 ### print_usr.c
-Function That Prints A String And Values Of Non-Printed Chars
+Function That Prints A String And Values Of Non-Printed Chars.
 ```c
 /* Indetifier : %S */
 ```